Rent-My-Tent/Rent-My-Tent/README.md

 ## Week One
 * Why is blockchain needed to solve this problem?
   - Public blockchain infrastructure is well-suited to freely create and exchange unique digital representations of physical items - in our case - tents!
+  - The marketplace we have in mind needs blockchain to hold tent-rental-deposits so the marketplace users don't have to depend on a central authority who could run off with those deposits.
 * What demographics do you serve?
   - 250,000 tents are left at music festivals across the UK every year.
 Source: Association of Independent Festivals.
   - [Atomik Research](https://www.atomikresearch.co.uk/survey-finds-2000000-worth-of-tents-and-sleeping-bags-abandoned-each-year/) found that music fans take £795 of camping gear to festivals leave £200's worth behind.